Colonel Allensworth State Historic Park: Terrain and environment

 Just north of Allensworth is the 6389 acre Pixley National Wildlife Refuge, operated by the United States Fish and Wildlife Service.
 Adjacent to the town is the Allensworth Ecological Reserve.
 The endangered San Joaquin kit fox (Vulpes macrotis mutica) can be found in this area.

-In 2007 the State of California passed Assembly Bill 576, which established a 2.5 mi dairy-free zone around the park.
-The bill was in response to two proposed dairies.
-Environmental activists protested that the operations were likely to have a potentially negative impact (dairy flies and odors) on the adjacent Pixley National Wildlife Refuge, Allensworth Ecological Reserve, and the historic park.
+In 2007 the California State Legislature passed Assembly Bill 576, which established a 2.5 mi dairy-free zone around the park.
+The bill was drafted in response to two proposed dairies.
+Environmental activists had protested that the dairy operations were likely to have a negative impact (dairy flies and offensive odors) on the historic park, along with the adjacent Pixley National Wildlife Refuge and Allensworth Ecological Reserve.

 Amtrak station

 The Allensworth station or Colonel Allensworth State Historic Park station is located east of the state historic park, just outside the entrance to the park near the Central Valley Highway (SR-43).
 The station has a platform only with no shelter.
-The station is served by Amtrak's San Joaquin service between Bakersfield, California and either Oakland or Sacramento, California.
-It opened some time in or before 2001.
+The station is served by Amtrak's Gold Runner service between Bakersfield and either Oakland or Sacramento.